-- and most importantly, polysaccharides, complex carbohydrates that play a key role in forming organic structures and support tissues, particularly in plants.
-High in dietary fibre, they form gels and promote fluidification and lubrication.
+- And most importantly, polysaccharides, complex carbohydrates that play a key role in forming organic structures and support tissues, particularly in plants.
+High in dietary fiber, they form gels and promote fluidification and lubrication.
 Some polysaccharides are able to interact with macrophages and to bind to viral proteins.
-In so doing, they form complexes which stop viruses entering cells and prevent infections (7).
-Several studies have shown agarikon to be an effective anti-viral against the smallpox, flu and hepatitis viruses (8).
-The cytotoxic properties of polysaccharides also help to prevent the proliferation of deviant cells (9-11) ;
+In so doing, they form complexes which stop viruses from entering cells and prevent infections (7).
+Several studies have shown agarikon to be an effective anti-viral against the smallpox, flu, and hepatitis viruses (8).
+The cytotoxic properties of polysaccharides also help prevent the proliferation of deviant cells (9-11).

 Agarikon 50% Polysaccharides is standardized to 50% polysaccharides allowing you to gain maximum benefit from the mushroom’s most powerful substances.

 In addition, this supplement is made exclusively from extract of mycelium, the network of fungal filaments specific to mushrooms.
 This is the most digestible and absorbable part of larch polypore.